An Empty Paddock Has My Name On it!

-Work with the silhouette that is most flattering for your figure, keep the colour palette neutral for the basics first and then when that is in place, and you have a strong foundation, then add the texture, pops of colour and the fun and fabulous accessories that bring forth your personality and style.
+Work with the silhouette that is most flattering, keep the colour palette neutral for the basics first and then when that is in place, and you have a strong foundation, then add the texture, pops of colour and fabulous accessories that speak of your personality and style.

-It’s been a long, hard, physically exhausting and financially significant exercise, but one that I am so proud of!
-I jumped right in and made it happen, and it’s only the very beginning.
-Imagine how this will all look in three, five, 10 15 years?
+It’s been a long, hard, physically exhausting and financially significant exercise, but one that I am so proud of, and it’s only the very beginning.
+Imagine how this will all look in five, 10, 15 years?
 I believe it will become a significant property that will have a wonderful life with people from all over the world.
 No small idea, I know.
-But truly do ‘see’ how that will come to pass.
+But one that I truly do ‘see’ will come to pass.

 It will become a place that people visit as part of visiting West Gippsland.
-And when I meet people who have travelled from far and wide to visit the garden known as ‘Flower Fields’, who come to sit on a bench and take in the stupendous views and the soft, spirit-filled aura, who walk amongst the huge rose garden, or stand in wonder amongst the lavender as it sways in the fields, or who are here to enjoy the festival of peonies … well, I’ll know I was right to dream a big dream.
+And when I meet people who have travelled from far and wide to visit this garden, who come to sit on a bench and take in the stupendous views and the soft, spirit-filled aura, who walk amongst the huge rose garden, or stand in wonder amongst the lavender as it sways in the fields, or who are here to enjoy the festival of peonies … well, I’ll know I was right to dream a big dream.
 I have been blessed to be a blessing.

-So where do we start, dear friend?
-To enjoy the garden as it is now, let’s go back to where it started, and I think I’ll start with the first project I undertook - the Kitchen Garden - tell the story in pictures.
+So where do we start for this first GARDEN blog post, dear friend?
+To enjoy the garden as it is now, let’s go back to where it started when I first moved in because the Kitchen Garden tells the story in pictures.
 This is one worthy of any TV makeover/renovating show!
-So you can join with me and ‘see’ the vision in progress…

-One of my greatest pleasures throughout the years - particularly when I’ve been suffering physically from all the cancer treatment I’ve endured, as well as the emotional anguish I’ve experienced with being divorced - has been to potter about in my pretty and productive kitchen gardens.
+One of my greatest pleasures throughout the years - particularly when I’ve been suffering physically and emotionally - has been to potter about in my pretty and productive kitchen gardens.
 Doing so always allowed me to find strength and solace in very trying times, and I’ve found so much pleasure in being able to cook what I grow.
 There is simply nothing more delightful than going out to pick eggplant or capsicums for roasting, or to get a fresh head of cauliflower for a gratin or a cabbage for salad.
 And I’ve not had to get store-bought lettuce for 15 years, has I’ve always had a steady supply of basics such as cos, mignonette or rocket leaves to pick and pluck every day.

 I also felt such a strong sense of the wonderful abundance this property would produce.
 I’d felt so much loss over the past decade, and it was now time to build up every part of my life.
 I had all the room in the world to spread out do something extraordinary, and so I knew I wanted to not only have vegetables, salads and herbs here but also to incorporate as many flowers as possible.
 Everything had to be both beautiful and bountiful!